 FORK_TIMESTAMP, execution clients MUST introduce the following extensions to payload validation and processing:

 System-level operation: withdrawal

 Define a new payload-level object called a

 withdrawal that describes withdrawals that have been validated at the consensus layer.

 Withdrawals are syntactically similar to a user-level transaction but live in a different domain than user-level transactions.

 Withdrawals provide key information from the consensus layer:

 - a monotonically increasing

-uint64value that uniquely identifies each withdrawal
+uint64value that increments by 1 per withdrawal to uniquely identify each withdrawal

 - a recipient for the withdrawn ether